hpc-dr/day1hpc.github.io/content/english/batch.md

 <div class="row">
 <div class="col">

-AWS Batch optimizes your workloads for **throughput and cost**.
-It does so by scaling compute resources based on the work that was submitted to the job queue, and an allocation strategies to allocate compute resources.
-These strategies allow you to factor in throughput and price when deciding how AWS Batch should scale instances for you.
-For example, the **best fit progressive** strategy will select instance types that are large enough to meet the requirements of the jobs in the queue, with a preference for instance types with a lower-cost-per-unit vCPU.
-If additional instances of the previously selected instance types are not available, AWS Batch will select new instance types.
-Batch is also able to leverage EC2 Spot Instances with the **spot capacity–optimized** strategy, which  will select one or more instance types that are large enough to meet the requirements of the jobs in the queue, with a preference for instance types that are less likely to be interrupted.
+AWS Batch optimizes for **throughput** and **cost**.
+It does so by scaling compute resources to process jobs in the job queue using **allocation strategies to fit your business needs and budget**.
+Batch can also use EC2 Spot Instances to save up to a 90% discount compared to On-Demand prices, with a preference for instance types that are less likely to be interrupted.

 </div>
 <div class="col-2">{{< image src="/images/hpc/icons/cost.png" class="img-float-center" >}}</div>